DrC0okie/HEIG_CLD_Labo1/README.md

 Thu Mar  9 16:18:37 UTC 2023
 ```

-### Cleanup
+### Clean-up

-Now we can cleanup the volume we created, we don't need them anymore.
+Now we can clean-up the volume we created, we don't need them anymore.

 Unmount the disks: